 Personally I like to shoot these kinds of landscapes with a f/16 aperture.
-If I hadn’t used a neutral density filter, I would have set a much slower f/22 aperture to allow for a slower exposure.
+If I hadn’t used a neutral density filter, I would have set a much slower f/22 aperture which would create a slower exposure.

 Always use a 100 ISO camera setting when trying to slow down water motion.
 The lower the ISO, the slower the shutter speed.
 The slower the shutter speed, the slower the motion of the water.

 I always shoot in RAW file format.
 It captures much more detail than jpeg or tiff.
-RAW also allows the photographer to change exposure, white balance and many other settings during post processing, thus taking the stress out of having to get it right prior to taking the shot.
+RAW also allows the photographer to change exposure, white balance and many other settings during post processing.
+Raw file format takes the stress out of having to get it right prior to taking the shot.

 Picture Style (Canon) / Picture Control (Nikon)

-I keep my picture style set to landscape.
+I keep my picture style set to landscape when I photograph cascading water.
 I am after all taking a landscape photograph.
 I find the landscape picture control to be quite vivid.
 Skies are bluer and grass is greener when using this picture style.
 For this particular shot I didn’t adjust any other settings such as sharpness, color saturation or tone in camera.
 I find them unnecessary for slow motion water shots.
 For this composition much of the scenery was always going to be white.
 Hence my reasoning.

 I set my tripod on the same height level as the cascading water.
 What I see many beginners do is set the tripod up to match their own height so they don’t need to bend down for the shot.
 If I’d done that in this case, I’d have ended up with a composition that looks downward.
 An analogy would be the difference between photographing the top of a persons head or their face!

-Getting low to take this shot, enabled me to use the trees as a beautiful background in preference to the overcast sky above.
+Getting low to take this shot, enabled me to use the trees as a beautiful background to the cascading water, in preference to the overcast sky above.

-I hope this explains how I photographed this beautiful landscape image.
+I hope this explains how I photographed this beautiful cascading water landscape image.